microsoft/Static-Module-Verifier/README.md

     * A storage account
     * A service bus namespace
   + Once those are created, you can deploy the SMV Worker Role project directly from VS2015.
 Before that, create the following services in Azure:
-    * Storage service with your name of choice (name)
+    * Storage service with your name of choice (for example, MySmvCloud)
-    * Service bus with the same name and a queue called smvactions
+    * Service bus with the same name as the service (MySmvCloud) and a queue called smvactions
-    * Cloud service with same name
+    * Cloud service with same name as the service (MySmvCloud)
   + Edit the following files for the connection strings for your newly created services:
     * SmvCloud\ServiceConfiguration.Cloud.cscfg
     * SmvLibrary\CloudConfig.xml
     * SmvCloudWorkerContent\CloudConfig.xml
 - To use the cloud, you can add *executeOn="cloud"* to any action tag,  and it will execute using the SMV cloud